Drifter-Supremo/gorlea-tasks/memory-bank/systemPatterns.md

 #### Direct Client-Side Integration
 - Local task parsing with fallback algorithms when offline or for quick response
 - Client-side API calls to OpenAI when the user provides their API key
+- Rich contextual information provided to AI for improved understanding

 #### Backend Integration via Firebase Functions
 - More secure API key handling through Firebase Functions config